yannick2019/cookie-clicker/README.md

 We will structure our project as follows:

 ### Each of us will be responsible for a specific part of the JavaScript development:
+#### Monday
 - Multiplier Button: Hamid will work on this on Monday throughout the day, and README file.
 - Auto-Clicker: Jerome will take charge of this on Monday throughout the day.
 - Bonus Button: Yannick will handle this on Monday throughout the day.
 - By the end of the day, we will merge our respective branches.

+#### Tuesday

+our plan until the lunch break is as follows:

+- Yannick: Layout and responsiveness
+- Hamid: Button design
+- Jerome: Semantic improvements

 To track our progress, we are utilizing the Trello project management tool.